exercism/automated-analysis/docs/representers/interface.md

 }
 ```

+It is important to note that all identical names must be replaced with the same placeholder, irrespective of scope.

 ## Debugging

 The contents of `stdout` and `stderr` from each run will be persisted into files that can be viewed later.